stable-net/go-stablenet/README.md

   - This concept mirrors the master minter role in existing FiatToken implementations.
   - While Minter Governance membership (joining/leaving) is decided by its members' votes, the registration/removal of minters for the base coin is determined by Master Minter Governance.

 The governance system is realized through the GovValidator, GovMinter, and GovMasterMinter contracts, which are deployed by the system at genesis without an owner.
-Upgrades are exclusively possible through hard forks, a testament to Stable One's unwavering commitment to the philosophy of decentralization.
+Upgrades are exclusively possible through hard forks, a testament to StableNet's unwavering commitment to the philosophy of decentralization.

+#### Mint/Burn Protocol
+As previously explained, the authority to mint and burn the base coin resides with the GovMinter.
+The GovMinter is composed of minter members, all of whom possess equal rights and responsibilities.

+The protocol that minter members must adhere to when performing a mint operation is as follows:
+- A minter member must be linked to a collateral account designated for token issuance.
+- Upon detecting a deposit into the collateral account, the following information is bound together, forming what is referred to as a "minting proof":
+  - deposit id
+  - amount
+  - beneficiary address
+  - timestamp
+- A minter member may then perform a mint operation for the beneficiary in an amount identical to that specified in the minting proof.
+- If one minter member proposes a mint, the remaining minter members must validate the corresponding minting proof.
+If no issues are found, they will approve the proposal.
+- The mint operation proceeds once a quorum of minter members have approved.

+The protocol that minter members must adhere to when performing a burn operation is as follows:
+- A minter member receives an off-chain burn request.
+- The receiving minter member issues a withdrawal id and, based on this, generates a "burn proof":
+  - withdrawal id
+  - amount
+  - token owner (from)
+  - timestamp
+- It is assumed that the withdrawal id can be shared among minter members off-chain.
+- The receiving minter member proposes the burn using the burn proof.
+- The remaining minter members verify and approve the proposal.
+- The burn operation is executed once a quorum of minter members have approved.

 ### NativeCoinAdapter: Enabling ERC20 Compatibility for the Base Coin via a Built-in System Contract
-One of Stable One's most distinctive features, unparalleled in any other chain, is its NativeCoinAdapter.
+One of StableNet's most distinctive features, unparalleled in any other chain, is its NativeCoinAdapter.
 Historically, blockchains have maintained separate APIs for interacting with their base coin and ERC20 tokens.
 Many established stablecoin services are built on the premise that stablecoins will inherently possess an ERC20 interface.
 While the concept of using a stablecoin as a base coin is not new and has been implemented by various projects, few have earnestly considered compatibility with legacy services that rely on this ERC20 assumption.

 To avoid disrupting these legacy assumptions, we sought a method to transmit and query the base coin via an ERC20 interface.
 Our solution is to use the base coin through an ERC20 wrapper contract, which we call NativeCoinAdapter.